robertsweetman/module_2/mdbook/src/2_ml_and_ai_principles.md

-# Machine Learning and AI principals
+# Machine Learning and AI principles

 ## ML and AI in this use-case
 Let's clarify the difference between Machine Learning (ML) and AI since ML has been very much been run over by AI hype.